al-jshen/compute/README.md

 compute = { git = "https://github.com/al-jshen/compute" }
 ```

 There are many functions which rely on linear algebra methods.
-You can either use the provided Rust methods (default), or use BLAS and/or LAPACK.
-To do so, activate the `"blas"` and/or the `"lapack"` feature flags in `Cargo.toml`:
+You can either use the provided Rust methods (default), or use BLAS and/or LAPACK by activating the `"blas"` and/or the `"lapack"` feature flags in `Cargo.toml`:

 ```rust
 // example with BLAS only